tedjames/squad-jarvis/README.md

 ## How to use

+This is a Python script that uses an OpenAI Whisper and GPT-4o structured outputs to transcribe your voice and convert it into specific commands for a mortar calculator.
+Run the script and say "Jarvis" followed by a command.

+Just say something like,"Hey Jarvis, set mortar position to foxtrot 3 2 1 4" or "Jarvis, fire mission at indigo 11 k 1 3 6" and the script will set the mortar position or fire mission respectively.

+Infinite subsets are possible like A1K2K5K7K9K8 but you do not have to subset either, A1K7 is totally fine!

+Available commands:

+- "Setup mortar position at foxtrot 3 2 1 4" to set the mortar position
+- "New fire mission at F2 3 4" to set a mortar target with coordinates F2K3K4

+More coming soon!

+## How to install

 1. Install the dependencies with `poetry install`
 2. Set the environment variables
 3. Run the script with `poetry run python src/main.py`